What is Empathy?

 The kids and I recently stumbled upon Leon Logothetis and his work in kindness.
 Leon is nicknamed the Kindness Guy and has incredible stories and adventures to share that all surround kindness.
 The kids and I started watching his show The Kindness Diaries on Amazon Prime (season 1, season 2 can be found on Netflix).
 We all LOVE this show and I have not seen an episode yet that has not left me in happy tears.
 It is a wonderful show to prompt rich discussions as a family around empathy, kindness and gratitude.
 I’d recommend it for kids ages 6 and up and most definitely for ALL TEENS and ADULTS!!

-I just ordered got my hands on this book and can not put it down!!
+I loved this book!
 I highly recommend it for parents of ALL ages!
 Here is what the publisher says about it: Teens today are forty percent less empathetic than they were thirty years ago.
 Why is a lack of empathy—which goes hand-in-hand with the self-absorption epidemic Dr. Michele Borba calls the Selfie Syndrome—so dangerous?
 First, it hurts kids’ academic performance and leads to bullying behaviors.
 Also, it correlates with more cheating and less resilience.
 And once children grow up, a lack of empathy hampers their ability to collaborate, innovate, and problem-solve—all must-have skills for the global economy.

 In UnSelfie Dr. Borba pinpoints the forces causing the empathy crisis and shares a revolutionary, researched-based, nine-step plan for reversing it.